Monk Fryston

-Monk Fryston is a small village and civil parish in the Selby district of North Yorkshire, England.
+Monk Fryston is a small village and civil parish in the county of North Yorkshire, England.

 The village was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 History and overview

 The Dictionary of British Place Names notes Monk Fryston as "Fristun" (c.
 1030) and "Munechesfryston" (1166).
 The name derives from the Old English for "farmstead of the frisians", with prefix 'Monk' relating to it being an 11th-century possession of Selby Abbey.
-According to a personal FreeUK web page, the name of the village originates from Monk's Free Stone as all of the stone used to build Selby Abbey was obtained from a quarry in the centre of the village across the road from the old school building.
+According to a personal FreeUK web page, the name of the village originates from Monk's Free Stone, as all of the stone used to build Selby Abbey was obtained from a quarry in the centre of the village across the road from the old school building.
 The quarry was filled in for a housing development located next to the new school building, built on the old school field in 1998–99.
 The old school building has since been converted to housing.

 The village is very closely linked to Hillam, although both villages maintain separate parish councils.

 According to the 2011 UK census the population of Monk Fryston parish was 1,008 and the number of households was 406.

 Monk Fryston is situated just over 6 mi west of the town of Selby.
 It lies 2 mi east of the A1(M) motorway junction 42, (A1 road), and 5 mi north of the M62 motorway, junction 33, at Ferrybridge.
 The A63 road, Leeds to Selby, runs through the village.

 Primary education needs are served by Monk Fryston Church of England Primary School.